shmousavi65/CNN_TensorFlow_CIFAR10/README.md

 - Numpy
 - Pickle

-## Usage
+## Usage and Execution
-CIFAR10 data should be exracted and and located in the same directory as the codes files.
+- CIFAR10 data should be exracted and and located in the same directory as the codes files.
+- Change the directory to the files and data directory:

+cd CNN_TensorFlow_CIFAR10
 ## Execution